Tuesday, May 8, 2012

 April 13th, 2012

-Maybe the sounds of life would motivate me to walk amongst the living again.
-I got tired of McDonald's and decided that we'd try something else.
+Maybe the sounds of life would motivate me to walk amongst the living again?
+I got tired of McDonald's and decided we'd try something else.

 I decided on Cracker Barrel.
 Good homemade southern cooking at a franchise location near you.

-After I parked in the parking lot I rummaged for Baby's shoes.
+After I parked in the parking lot, I rummaged for Baby's shoes.
 The hell if I could find them.
-If their southern style is as good as advertised then his bare feet won't have any effect on the service.
-But I tap into my better judgement and locate his shoes somewhere in the sea of clutter in the minivan.
+His bare feet won't affect the service if their Southern style is as good as advertised.
+But I tap into my better judgment and locate his shoes somewhere in the sea of clutter in the minivan.

 Mimie and I liked Cracker Barrel a lot.

-The difficult part about arriving into a place like this or any other place that her and I would frequent is that it reminds me of our times together.
+The problematic part about arriving at a place like this or any other place she and I would frequent is that it reminds me of our times together.
 Not that that's a bad thing.
-It's just that right now I'd rather not deal with the memories that hurt, riight now the thoughts of our past hurts me more so then it puts a smile on my face.
+It's just that right now, I'd rather not deal with the memories that hurt; right now, the thoughts of our past hurt me more, so then it puts a smile on my face.

-Mimie and I sat there and talked about life and the above ground pool we had bought for the summer for the boys.
+Mimie and I sat there and talked about life and the above-ground pool we had bought for the boys for the summer.
 It was a good morning breakfast.
 And I smile not as I write this because I can envision her smiling face.

 Now I'm here alone with my son, Christopher.

-I am not happy, but I am cordial to people.
+I am not happy, but I am cordial with people.
 I want to live in isolation at this point.
-This feeling sucks I know, but yet I can't help the feeling of dread and despair.
-I approach the hostess stand and immediately I size her up.
+This feeling sucks, I know, but yet I can't help the sense of dread and despair.
+I approach the hostess stand, and immediately, I size her up.

 We sat there alone.
-Christopher closest to the window and me by his side staring at a large empty table next to a wall directly in front of us.
-A large vintage sign hanging over head that read "Chesterfield Cigarettes" staring back at me.
-I studied the sign, the contours and the pictures painted on it gave it a 1940's feel when cigarette smoking was perfectly acceptable.
+Christopher was closest to the window, and I was by his side, staring at a large, empty table next to a wall directly in front of us.
+A large vintage sign hanging over my head that read "Chesterfield Cigarettes" stared back at me.
+I studied the sign, the contours, and the pictures painted on it, which gave it a 1940s feel when cigarette smoking was perfectly acceptable.
 And then it dawns on me.

 "Holy shit, those cigarettes do exist."
 I think to myself.
 Dennis Hopper asked for a Chesterfield from Christopher Walken in True Romance."
 Makes me want to take up smoking.

 The waitress came and took our order.
 I attempted to be nice.
-Put on a fake smile and went through the motions for any good patron just trying to get my food to calm down my son who is starting to get impatient.
+I put on a fake smile and went through the motions for any good patron, just trying to get my food to calm down my son, who was getting impatient.

-Before our breakfast arrived a large group of ladies in their 70's sat down at the large table in front of me.
+Before our breakfast arrived, a large group of ladies in their 70s sat at the large table before me.

-"So much for being among the living" I think to myself.
+"So much for being among the living," I think.
 God, I'm being a dick.

 How far have I fallen?
 I thought about those old ladies and Mimie and how she'd never have the chance to grow old.
 Or be part of the senior citizen breakfast club.
 She should be here with us at the table and in life.